Sustainability > Sustainability performance report

 - Continuous optimization of business processes

-For more detailed explanations of the four strategic pillars, see → www.geberit.com > Company > Vision and strategy.
+For detailed explanations of the four strategic pillars, see → www.geberit.com > Company > Vision and Strategy.

-For an explanation of the economic situation of the Geberit Group, see → Business Report > Business and financial review > Market environment.
+For a discussion of the economic position of the Geberit Group, see → Business report > Business and financial review.

 EC1 Economic performance